cwqt/miljo/README.md

 [mcn](https://gitlab.com/cxss/mcn) but better in every way.

+restriction inspires creativity, so here's laundry list of things i want:

+* go cli interface with charm.sh
 * serverless event-driven typescript with prisma & graphql
-* gateway nodes in rust & rabbitmq
+* gateway nodes in go & rabbitmq
-* svelte frontend

 inversion of control for commanding devices